vsavkin/TypedFields/README.md

 # Typed Fields

 ## Introduction
-Using ActiveRecord for your domain objects causes a lot of grief.
-Often it's just impossible as there is no table that you map your domain objects too.
-There are some adhoc solutions that were introducted like "BaseWithoutTable" that ease that pain a little bit.
-But fundamentaly the problem is still there.
-A pure domain object is tied to the implementation detail - AR.
-ActiveModel is a big step forward and I highly recommend to use it.
-But there are a few things I really miss when I use ActiveModel.
-One of them is typed fields.
-ActiveRecord handles all type conversations for you.
+Using ActiveRecord to implement domain objects causes a lot of grief.
+Often it's just impossible as there is no table that you map your domain objects to.

+ActiveModel is a big step forward and I highly recommend using it.
+It does a pretty good job doing what AR used to do but without coupling your domain objects to the database.
+One of a few things I miss though is is typed fields.
+ActiveRecord takes care of all type conversations.
 You just pass a bunch of strings and it knows what to do with them.
+You need to do it manually if you use ActiveModel.

 That's where the TypedFields gem comes into play.
-It allows you to specify types for your fields so migration from AR to AM won't be a problem.
+It allows you to specify types for your fields which eases the migration from ActiveRecord to ActiveModel.

 ## How to use
 ```ruby